sandy9808/jolt/README.md

 ---

 When you are building a component that needs state management or lifecycle methods, class components are the preferred option.
-A class component has a `state` property for updating the component state, as well as `didLoad()` and `willUnload()` methods that are called when the component is added or removed form the page.
+A class component has a `state` property for updating the component state, as well as `didLoad()`, `didUpdate`, and `willUnload()` methods that are called during certain times in the components lifecycle.
 Class components are required to be registered with its own html tag such as `<hello-world></hello-world>`.

 ```js
 import { html, Component } from "jolt";